Sabah-hoq/PL_PATH_563_Project/notebook-log.md

 These are the lines of code will be edited tmmr cause me tired

+Had to change my data as MAAFT couldn't handle 1GB.... :(

 ```shell
 # This renames the file correctly